-Pursue professional development opportunities focused on improving academic advising to enhance knowledge and expand effectiveness as an advisor and member of the CSS.
+Pursue professional development opportunities focused on improving academic advising to enhance knowledge and expand effectiveness as an advisor and member of the Center for Student Success.

-Serve on various campus committees as requested or appointed to represent the Office of Academic Advising within the CSS to represent the interests of the department and support other departments and the University as a whole.
+Serve on various campus committees as requested or appointed to represent the Office of Academic Advising within the Center for Student Success and support other departments and the University as a whole.

 Perform other duties as assigned.

-REQUIRED: Master's degree.
-Teaching experience at or above the secondary level.
+REQUIRED: Master's degree or completion of a master's degree by the end of semester after hire.
 Demonstrated literacy in Microsoft Office.
 Excellent written and verbal communication skills.
 Ability to relate to and work well with faculty, staff, students and co-workers; to work effectively in a collaborative, team environment, and with students from diverse backgrounds who possess a broad range of academic skills and goals.

-Submit a letter of interest, resume, Resume Supplement for Administrative Positions, copy of official college transcript(s), and names and phone numbers of three professional references to firstname.lastname@example.org or to Washburn University Human Resources, 263 Morgan Hall, 1700 SW College, Topeka, Kansas 66621.
-Review of applications will begin September 30, 2013, and continue until a suitably qualified candidate has been identified.
+Submit a letter of interest, resume, Resume Supplement for Administrative Positions, copy of official college transcript(s), and names and phone numbers of three professional references to email@example.com or to Washburn University Human Resources, 263 Morgan Hall, 1700 SW College, Topeka, Kansas 66621.
+Review of applications has begun and will continue until a suitably qualified candidate has been identified.
 Salary is mid $30K commensurate with qualifications.
 Excellent fringe benefits package.
 Employment at Washburn University may be conditioned upon satisfactory completion of a background check.

 TO ENRICH EDUCATION THROUGH DIVERSITY, WASHBURN UNIVERSITY IS AN EQUAL OPPORTUNITY EMPLOYER.
 CANDIDATES FROM UNDER-REPRESENTED GROUPS ARE ENCOURAGED TO APPLY.